ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 ```

-The line `{% extends "base.html" %}`, tells Jinja to render this page by populating each of `base.html`'s named [`block` directives](https://jinja.palletsprojects.com/en/2.11.x/templates/#template-inheritance) with the corresponding `block` content defined in `login.html`.
+The line `{% extends "base.html" %}` tells Jinja to render this page by populating each of `base.html`'s named [`block` directives](https://jinja.palletsprojects.com/en/2.11.x/templates/#template-inheritance) with the corresponding `block` content defined in `login.html`.
 In this instance, we've only defined a single block named `content`, but we could define multiple blocks.
 For example, we might want to have a `head` block that defines some page-specific content that needs to be in the HTML `<head>` tag.

 On this page, we've created a form containing input fields for users to enter their username and password, as well as login and register buttons.
-Note the [`POST`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) HTTP method – this will ensure that the username and password are sent as `POST` parameters in the HTTP request body, rather than as `GET` parameters in the URL, and allow us to differentate between when a user visits the login page (a `GET` request) versus when they click the register or login button.
+Note the [`POST`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) HTTP method – this will ensure that the username and password are sent as `POST` parameters in the HTTP request body, rather than as `GET` parameters in the URL.
+This allows us to differentate between when a user visits the login page (a `GET` request) versus when they click the register or login button.

 Before we take a look at our work so far, let's populate our `style.css` file to make our HTML look a bit better.

-### Adding Styles
+### Adding styles

 Open the `style.css` file in the `static` directory and add the following: